ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/scalars.md

 HotChocolate converts .Net types to match the types supported by the scalar of the field.
 By default, all standard .Net types have converters registered.
 We can register converters and reuse the built-in scalar types.
-In case we use a non-standard library, e.g. [Noda Time](https://nodatime.org/), we can register a converter and use the standard `DateTimeType`.
+In case we use a non-standard library, e.g. [NodaTime](https://nodatime.org/), we can register a converter and use the standard `DateTimeType`.

 ```csharp
 public class Query